datakind/dk-routing/dkroutingtool/README.md

 # CART General Instructions

 You'll need to install docker (e.g. Rancher Desktop).
 You can download a prebuilt docker image by executing `docker pull ghcr.io/datakind/dk-routing:main`.
-You will also need jq if you plan on building the tool's main image yourself.
+You will also need yq if you plan on building the tool's main image yourself.

 The only vehicle profiles available are the ones defined in the directory `veh_profiles`, so make sure to have at least one profile there before building the solution.
 Feel free to add your own profiles as needed.